moliveme/LeetCode/README.md

 6. 6-two-sum

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 Complete: solution with O(n^2).
 Incomplete: solution with O(nlogn).

+7. 7-can-make-ap

+Given an array of numbers arr, return true if the array can be rearranged to form an arithmetic progression.
+Otherwise, return false.